siobhanlgorman/80s-Mixtape-Quiz/README.md

 ### Surface

 * Theme

-The theme of the application is of a mixtape which was popular in the eighties.
+The theme of the application is of a mixtape which was popular way to assemble a mixture of recorded music on a cassette tape in the eighties.
 All of the design reflects this theme.

 * Background Image

 The background image is of attractive brightly coloured cassette tapes to reflect both the cassette tape theme and the colours popular in this decade.

 * Favicon
 A small image of a cassette tape was used as a favicon

 * Icons
-The icons used for navigation were chosen to resemble the navigation buttons on a cassette player i.e. the triangle for play to start the quiz and the square for stop to return to the home page.
+The icons used for navigation were chosen to resemble the navigation buttons on a cassette player i.e. the triangle for play to start the quiz and the square for stop to stop the quiz and return to the home page.

 * Colours
 The colours of the site were chosen to tone with the eighties colours of the background image, purples and turquoise (particular favourites of the site author in the eighties!).
 The background colour of the home page, play area and modal were kept pale to provide enough contrast against the text yet still evoke the colour scheme of the era.